 High school students in Worcester, Wicomico, Somerset and Dorchester counties could be eligible to receive college credit for certain occupational courses they completed in high school as a result of articulation agreements between Wor-Wic and the local boards of education.
 Students must have a copy of their high school transcripts forwarded to the registrar within three years of their high school graduation and prior to registering for classes at Wor-Wic.
-In order to be awarded credit for these courses, students must complete at least one 100-level course at Wor-Wic.
 Articulated credits are transferable to other Maryland public postsecondary institutions.
 Information on eligibility can be obtained from the registrar or the college website.